July 3, 2017 | Last updated: January 7, 2019

 - If you want to test your app in different instances, just add more actions with different Node versions

-- If your tests require a database to run (eg. MongoDB), you can set it up in the Services tab
+- If your tests, like integration tests, require a database to run (eg. MongoDB), you can set it up in the Services tab

 Automate deployment to the server

-Once the unit tests have passed, it is time to deploy the app to the server.
+Once your tests have passed, it is time to deploy the app to the server.
 There you can, eg. run integration tests or preview it to your client.
 Automating these activities is the core of the Continuous Delivery approach.

 Add another action and select the transfer method for your server type.
 In this example we'll use SFTP:

-On the action settings screen, select Repository as the source so that Buddy will only deploy the tested app without any packages generated by npm.
+In the Transfer tab, select the Repository as the source, that way Buddy will only deploy the tested app without any packages generated by the NPM.
 In this example, we don't want to deploy any packages because their shape depends on the system where the npm was executed.
 That's we'll first upload the files and run

 npm install